 Philadelphia’s Pollen, Mold, and Ragweed Counts

-Certified by the National Allergy Bureau (NAB), The Asthma Center is Philadelphia’s only official source for today’s pollen, mold, and ragweed counts.
+Certified by the National Allergy Bureau (NAB), The Asthma Center is Philadelphia’s only official source for daily pollen, mold, and ragweed counts.
 We operate our official monitoring station on the rooftop of our location here in Center City.
-We also operate a second monitoring station in Mt Laurel, NJ covering South Jersey.

 During the pollen season, The Asthma Center team collects, analyzes, and publishes the region’s official daily pollen count.
 We often share our research with local and national media (check out our allergists’ latest coverage in the news here), and use our expertise about local pollen conditions to understand the air you breathe so we can treat our patients better, especially those suffering from seasonal allergies.